AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 </p>

 !!! warning
-    It expected that teams have sufficient background knowlege pertaining to autonomous racing (concepts, methods, and algorithms), programming languages (Python, C++, etc.) and frameworks (ROS 2), containerization (Docker) and version control (Git), etc. In order to be fair to all teams and keep the competition on schedule, extensive technical support/help cannot be provided by the organizers.
+    It expected that teams have sufficient background knowledge pertaining to autonomous racing (concepts, methods, and algorithms), programming languages (Python, C++, etc.) and frameworks (ROS 2), containerization (Docker) and version control (Git), etc. In order to be fair to all teams and keep the competition on schedule, extensive technical support/help cannot be provided by the organizers.
 However, legitimate requests may be entertained at the discretion of the organizers.

 !!! note
-    Although AutoDRIVE Ecosystem supports various vehicles across different scales, configurations and operational design domains (ODDs), the **only** vehicle allowed for this competition is the **F1TENTH**.
+    Although AutoDRIVE Ecosystem supports various vehicles across different scales, configurations, and operational design domains (ODDs), the **only** vehicle allowed for this competition is the **F1TENTH**.
 Similarly, although AutoDRIVE Ecosystem supports multiple application programming interfaces (APIs), the **only** API allowed for this competition is **ROS 2**.

 ## 1. AutoDRIVE Simulator